-While recognizing that each KL2 scholar has his or her own individualized program and timeline, Mayo Clinic Center for Clinical and Translational Science (CCaTS) tracks specific program milestones.
+While recognizing that each KL2 scholar has an individualized program and timeline, Mayo Clinic Center for Clinical and Translational Science (CCaTS) tracks specific program milestones.

-After acceptance to the KL2 Mentored Career Development Program, an orientation is scheduled for March or April with incoming scholars, their mentors and program leadership to provide information regarding milestones, requirements, timelines and expectations.
+After acceptance to the KL2 Mentored Career Development Program, an orientation is scheduled in the spring with incoming scholars, their mentors and program leadership to provide information regarding milestones, requirements, timelines and expectations.

 NIH progress report

 This report is required by the NIH.
-The scholar and his or her mentors complete this form annually, and it is submitted to the NIH by CCaTS.
+Scholars and their mentors complete this form annually, and CCaTS submits it to the NIH.

 Internal progress report